iandis/ctmanager/README.md

 [![style: lint](https://img.shields.io/badge/style-lint-4BC0F5.svg)](https://pub.dev/packages/lint)

-A helper capable of managing multiple cancellation tokens.
+A helper capable of managing multiple cancellation tokens with ease.
+Useful for operations like http requests, image processing, etc, that can be cancelled by user.

+## Note
+This package **does not** actually cancel executed operations, it just prevents hanging `await` processes when cancelled.
+In case of http requests or image processing, you might need to add extra mechanisms in the event of cancellation.
 ## Usage
 `CTManager` can be used either as a singleton or as a new instance.
 Let's take a look at this example.
 ### with singleton